chadsr/NordVPN-NetworkManager/README.rst

 |Build Status| |GitHub tag| |AUR| |license| |GitHub issues|

-This tool **automates** the importing and **secures** the usage of NordVPN OpenVPN configurations through Network Manager.
+This tool **automates** the importing and **secures** the usage of NordVPN (and eventually any) OpenVPN configurations through Network Manager.

 **Disclaimer:** I am not associated with
 `Tesonet <https://tesonet.com>`__/`NordVPN <https://nordvpn.com>`__ in